asmaaadel0/Timer-and-Stopwatch/README.md

 ## Website Features <a name = "website-Features"></a>

-- Countdown Timer: Start a timer from a specified time and count down until it reaches zero.
+- Timer: Start a timer from a specified time and count down until it reaches zero.
 - Stopwatch: Start a stopwatch and track the elapsed time.
 - Display time in hours, minutes, and seconds format.
 - Start, stop, and reset functionality for both timer and stopwatch.